Ch3ri0ur/berrymse/cmd/berryMSE/README_Executable.md

-# 🍓 BerryMSE

-Simple low-latency live video streaming from a Raspberry Pi&trade; via the [Media Source Extensions API](//developer.mozilla.org/en-US/docs/Web/API/Media_Source_Extensions_API).

-Note: As of March 2020, Safari on iOS devices still does not support this API (excluding iOS 13 on iPad devices, which do support the API).

-## Overview

-H.264 Network Abstraction Layer (NAL) units are read from `/dev/video0`, a Video4Linux2 compatible camera interface.
-Each unit corresponds to one frame.
-Frames are packaged into MPEG-4 ISO BMFF (ISO/IEC 14496-12) compliant fragments and sent via a websocket to the browser client.
-The client appends each received buffer to the media source for playback.

-## Run
+# Run

 ```
 sudo ./berrymse
 ```

 This runs a server that provides a demo website.
-Without a config file port 2020 is standard.
-To open it visit `localhost`.
+Without a config file or flags the port is `:2020` and the url is `localhost`.

-The server provides a webpage (`index.html`), a websocket stream of the camera (`/video_websocket`) and the javascript (`/msevideo.js`) to run it.
-For more information on how to integrate this into another project please see the chapter below.

-For HTTP port 80 use sudo and specify port (0.0.0.0:80).
+The Raspberry Pi camera needs to be activated first on the Pi and on Bullseye (RPi OS 11) the old camera driver needs to be reactivated.
+This can be done in the ``raspi-config`` under "Interfacing options".

+## Flags

+By using flags some parameter can be changed, as shown below for website url and input device:

 ``` bash
 sudo ./berrymse -l <raspberry pi ip address>:<port> -d /dev/video<X>
 ```

-Usage of ./berrymse:
+More flags for ./berrymse:

     -c, -- string                  Use config Path/Name.yml
                                     Default Path is current directory! (default "config.yml")